ntma/IGP/README.md

 ### Related Algorithms ###
 * Vocabulary Prioritized Search (VPS) [1]
 * Active Search (AS) [1]
-* SPRT-RANSAC (converted from ACG-Localizer c++ source code [5] to python) [4]
+* SPRT-RANSAC (converted from ACG-Localizer c++ source code [4] to python) [3]
-* Direct Linear Transform (DLT) from 6 correspondences [4]
+* Direct Linear Transform (DLT) from 6 correspondences [3]

 ### Datasets ###

 To benchmark our code, at the moment we are using:
-* a 100K vocabulary [6] to support the fine/coarse vocabularies required by [1];
+* a 100K generic vocabulary [5] to support the fine/coarse vocabularies required by [1];
-* Dubrovnik dataset [7] which contains 6044 database images, Structure-from-Motion model and 800 additional query images with ground truth measured in meters provided by [3].
+* Dubrovnik dataset [6] which contains 6044 database images, Structure-from-Motion model and 800 additional query images with ground truth measured in meters provided by [2].

 More datasets will be tested soon.

 ### Benchmarks ###

-At the moment we performed a minimal benchmark on query speed where we queried 10 images with our implementation.
-After "warming" the database, queries varied from 5-10 seconds per image.
-Precision is still inaccurate.
+The following statistics were obtained with the current implementation:
+* Success pose: 523 from 800 queries (65.37%)
+* Overall time: 28 minutes
+* Mean time/query: 2 seconds
+* Mean position error: ~25 meters

+As an additional note, 50% of the successful queries have an error below 2 meters.
+We are currently fixing the query pipeline to improve the success geocoding rate.

 ### Setting the Database ###
 * Coming soon